 What’s in a name?
 Probably lots of good stories and feelings, maybe some not much more than abstract notions, attached in all sorts of ways to that thing we’ve named.
-When I first moved to northern California I was really struck by the vastness of this American West.
-That first drive across the country and my earliest explorations of the Sierra Nevada Mountains and western Nevada desert were peppered with signs that read “NO GAS OR SERVICE FOR 100 MILES”.
-There were no signs like this back home in West Virginia, even in the most rural stretches of the state.
-Nothing there was ever far away!
-The gravity of these signs was unnerving and thrilling.
+WWhen I first moved to California I was really struck by the vastness of this American West.
+That first drive across the country and my earliest explorations of the mountains and deserts were peppered with signs that read: “NO GAS OR SERVICE FOR 100 MILES”.
 Something about retelling the tale of an empty gas tank with nothing around but empty road, and how you unstuck yourself somehow, will stir up a deep love for the great wide open west.

 Last Chance Textiles brings original patterns to the most fundamental and quality fabrics.
-The result is a product that aims to become as indispensable as it is durable, something you make sure to never leave behind.
+The result is a product that aims to become as indispensable, something you make sure to never leave behind.

 Our signature bandana, is fabric as pure function that is ubiquitous across generations and cultures.
-What was once the American cowboy’s most versatile tool has become something so elemental that its diverse evolution is easily taken for granted.
+Every bandana features an original hand-drawn pattern.
 All bandannas are made out west in the USA.

 Western heritage reimagined